jlv55/Solal-Sana-Confitura/README.md

 # Solal-Sana-Confitura
-Inspiration Theme for Solal Sana Confitura s.
-It is a landing page example for Solal Sana Confitura S.L. made by me.
+Inspiration Theme for Solal Sana Confitura S.L.
+It is a landing page example made by me to inspire the last Solal Sana Confitura web page.